 How to be prepared for this?
 Be aware of your surroundings, keep an eye on the mirrors at traffic lasts and be prepared to pull the key out in case you cannot get away in time.
 They count on being able to ride the bike away with the keys in quickly.
 Having to fight for the keys in your hand (or better yet pocket) just makes it too slow, too much hassle and more risky even for them.
 Not to risk any more physical encounters you can throw the key away to a nearby lake, sewer, grass or somewhere similar - a slight inconvenience on your part (you should a have second key at home in case you can't recover it), but it's better than losing the bike.

 Another type of physical attack is targeted at bystanders, where a group of thieves surround a locked motorcycle attempting to scare potential intruders away while some of them are using brute force attacks to free the motorcycle from its shackels.
 This is also rare, high risk and can be slow depending on the physical security applied to the motorbike.
 Always call the police immediately if your spot anything suspicious like this.
-If their plan is drag to the motorcycle into their van, just simply blocking the exit route with a car can also foil their highly sophisticated ocean's eleven masterplan.

 Instead of ranking actual brands, we'll just talk about the most and least effective security devices.